 The public may also submit comments prior to the meeting by sending an email to: cdd@ci.tumwater.wa.us.
-Please send the comments by 1:00 p.m. on Tuesday, April 26, 2022.
-Comments are submitted directly to the Planning Commissioners and will not be read individually into the record of the meeting.
-If you have any questions, please contact Planning Manager Brad Medrud at (360) 754-4180 or bmedrud@ci.tumwater.wa.us.
+Please send the comments by 1:00 p.m. on the date of the meeting.
+Comments are submitted directly to the Commission Members and will not be read individually into the record of the meeting.

+If you have any questions, please contact Planning Manager, Brad Medrud at (360) 754-4180 or bmedrud@ci.tumwater.wa.us.